Bayesian Inference of Local Projections with Roughness Penalty Priors: Proposed Approach

 A posterior simulation is conducted using the Markov chain Monte Carlo (MCMC) algorithm.
 Because all of the conditional posterior densities are standard, we can construct a block Gibbs sampler.
 Each sampling block is specified as follows.

 \paragraph{Sampling $\boldsymbol{\theta}$}

 The conditional posterior density of $\boldsymbol{\theta}$ is given by the multivariate normal distribution:

-This block is computationally demanding, and contains are two bottlenecks.
-The first is calculation of the prior precision matrix, which involves repeated highdimensional matrix multiplications, Eq. (\ref{eq: prior prec}).
-Computational cost declines significantly by treating $\boldsymbol{Q}$ as a sparse matrix.
+This block is computationally demanding, with two bottlenecks.
+The first is concerned with calculation of the prior precision matrix, which involves repeated high-dimensional matrix multiplications, Eq. (\ref{eq: prior prec}).
+The computational cost declines significantly by treating $\boldsymbol{Q}$ as a sparse matrix.
 The second bottleneck is the inversion of $\boldsymbol{P}$.
-For speed and numerical stability, we apply the algorithm described in Section 2 of \citet{Rue2001} (see Algorithm 1), which exploits a banded structure of $\boldsymbol{P}$; inverting of a lower-triangular Cholesky root of $\boldsymbol{P}$, (denoted by $\boldsymbol{L}$), is faster and more numerically stable than inverting $\boldsymbol{P}$ itself.
+For speed and numerical stability, we apply the algorithm described in Section 2 of \citet{Rue2001} (see Algorithm 1), which exploits a banded structure of $\boldsymbol{P}$; inverting a lower-triangular Cholesky root of $\boldsymbol{P}$, (denoted by $\boldsymbol{L}$), is faster and more numerically stable than inverting $\boldsymbol{P}$ itself.

 \paragraph{Sampling $\boldsymbol{\tau}$ and $\boldsymbol{\Lambda}$}